companieshouse/node-review-web-starter-ts/README.md

 ...and navigate to http://localhost:3000/ (or whatever hostname/port number combination you've changed the config values to)

 For SSL connections, navigate to https://localhost:3443

+If the styling is not loading correctly make sure you have [configured the CDN](#configuring-the-cdn).

 _**A few quick notes below about the warnings you get when you start the app:**_